-June 6, 2023: .
-In this workshop, participants increased their understanding of how to develop an objectives-based, Grazing Management Plan (GMP) that addresses wildland fuels reduction objectives.
+June 6, 2023: Prescribed Grazing Planning for Wildland Fuels Reduction.
+In this workshop, 135 participants increased their understanding of how to develop an objectives-based, Grazing Management Plan (GMP) that addresses wildland fuels reduction objectives.
 Representatives from U.C.
 Cooperative Extension (UCCE), professional rangeland consulting firms, the Natural Resources Conservation Service (NRCS), and academic institutions dove into the many nuanced requirements and needs in the development of a Grazing Management Plan.
 Dr. Larry Ford, LD Ford Consultants in Rangeland Science, described the similarities, differences, and purposes of GMPs and Resource Management Plans, and Grazing Agreements, and how they interrelate, and described the different kinds of monitoring that may be conducted for different purposes and at different levels of management.
 Morgan Doran, UC Cooperative Extension Advisor for Livestock and Natural Resources, followed with a summary of objectives and outcome-based grazing planning, trade-offs associated with different goals, and how objectives may vary depending on the institution, environment, and timeline of the grazing project.
 USDA NRCS Rangeland Management Specialist Alan Bower detailed the information needs and sources for developing a context-based site description to inform the grazing planning, and the role NRCS and Resource Conservation Districts may play in assisting land managers and livestock graziers.
 Roxanne Foss, Senior Ecologist with Vollmar Natural Lands Consulting, LLC, followed with a presentation on monitoring and adaptive management, including the development of monitoring plans in alignment with the goals and objectives of the GMP, the different types of monitoring and monitoring metrics, and the role of monitoring results in an adaptive management process.
 Dr. Marc Horney, Associate Professor of Animal Science at Cal Poly, San Luis Obispo, reviewed rangeland resource concerns and constraints, types of GMPs, and permitting.
 Lastly, UC Cooperative Extension Livestock and Natural Resources Advisor and Santa Clara County Director Dr. Sheila Barry brought the various management pieces together, describing the mechanics of putting the plan into practice.

 The 2024 Workshop Series Planning began in late 2023 and the topic will be “Livestock Impacts on Habitats for Native Flora and Fauna in California”.
 In 2024, the series will likely be condensed back down into three webinars/workshops and one or two field tours, down from the extensive program implemented in 2023.
 The RMAC does not have an operating budget and relies on volunteers and other organizations to implement any activities, and Board staff are allocated 15% time for the RMAC, so while the need and interest remains for the expanded offerings of the RMAC in 2023, resources are too limited to sustainably implement such a large program without allocated funding and increased staff time.
 Moreover, recent cutbacks to state travel budgets in late 2023 mean RMAC members and staff can no longer travel through FY 2025/26 except to conduct only essential, statute-mandated business.